samson6460/tf2_YOLO/README.md

 Before you go crazy, you must try this repo.

-**tf2_YOLO** is a implementation of YOLOv1 to YOLOv3 using Tensorflow 2.X after comprehending 3 papers of YOLO:
+**tf2_YOLO** is my implementation of YOLOv1 to YOLOv3 using Tensorflow 2.X after delving into 3 papers of YOLO:

 **YOLOv1**: You Only Look Once: Unified, Real-Time Object Detection by Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi (https://arxiv.org/abs/1506.02640).